 A newborn’s head is soft because the skull’s individual pieces only fuse together after birth.
 Why?
 Because it helps the baby move through the mother’s birth canal more easily.
 But this also means it can result in childbirth injuries.

-When medical professionals improperly use instruments to help deliver a baby, that soft skull can become misshapen or fracture.
+When medical professionals improperly use instruments like forceps to help deliver a baby, that soft skull can become misshapen or fracture.
 In fact, deliveries that don’t involve these instruments can also fracture a baby’s skull.
 However, that’s much less likely to happen.

 3. Cleft Palate/Lip